loning/zeckendorf-hilbert/docs/euler-article/gls-union/02-core-ideas/03-boundary-is-reality_en.md

-# Core Insight 3: Boundary is Reality
+# Core Insight 3: Boundary Modeled as Reality

-> *"The universe is not in volume, but on the surface."*
+> *"GLS theory proposes: The universe might not be in volume, but on the surface."*

 ## 🎯 Core Idea